Career Fairs in Chicago (2025): Where to Go, What to Bring, and How to Stand Out

 2. Chicago Tech Career Fair

-Location: Downtown Chicago, typically at large coworking or conference venues
+Held in downtown Chicago, typically at large coworking spaces or conference venues like 1871 (Merchandise Mart) or the TechNexus Venture Collaborative

 3. University of Illinois at Chicago (UIC) Career Fair

-Location: UIC Student Center East, 750 S. Halsted St.
+Held at UIC Student Center East, 750 S. Halsted St., Chicago, IL.

 4. Illinois Department of Employment Security (IDES) Hiring Events